 How to Make Honey Lemon Ginger Elixir – Natural Cold Remedy

 It’s pretty easy to make this elixir.
 I’ve got the full recipe below.
 Just remember to use all organic ingredients and raw honey.
 The shelf life of this elixir (which yields one pint in this recipe) is a couple of months – as honey acts as a natural preservative.
-All you need is 1-2 tbsp at a time once the elixir has set for the 12 hours.
-Store it in the refrigerator and use as needed.

 1. Cut lemons and ginger into slices.
 You could also grate the ginger.

 2. Layer lemons and ginger in a pint-sized Mason jar.

 3. Add raw honey until jar is full.
 Cover with a lid and let sit for 12 hours before first use.